BrandonBishop84/troll-trivia/README.md

 \*Installation Instructions

-Open game in browser and try to answer the riddles in the multiple choice boxes.
+You can clone down this repository and open the index.html in your browser and try to answer the riddles in the multiple choice boxes.

 \*Project Description